-1) Voluntary: The use of biometrics to identify and validate travelers through Port facilities should be voluntary, and reasonable alternatives should be provided for those who do not wish to participate - through a convenient "opt-in" or "opt-out" process, except in

-- 2) Private: Data collected by biometric technology at Port facilities or by Port employees from travelers through Port facilities should be stored for no longer than required by applicable law or regulations, and should be protected against unauthorized access.
-The Port opposes this data being knowingly sold or used for commercial purposes unrelated to processing travelers at Port facilities without their clear and informed consent. - 3) Equitable: The Port opposes discrimination or systemic bias based on religion, age, gender, race or other demographic identifiers.
-Biometric technology used at Port facilities or by Port employees should be reasonably accurate in identifying people of all backgrounds, and systems should be in place to treat mismatching issues with proper cultural sensitivity and discretion. - 4) Transparent: Use of biometric technology for passenger processing at Port facilities should be communicated to visitors and travelers.
-Individuals should be notified about any collection of their biometric data to facilitate travel at Port facilities, and how that data may be used, in easily understood terms. - 5) Lawful: Use of biometric technology and/or access to associated biometric data collected should comply with all laws, including privacy laws and laws prohibiting discrimination or illegal search against individuals or groups. - 6) Ethical: The Port and its partners should act ethically when deploying biometric technology or handling biometric data.
-Ethical behavior means actions which respect key moral principles that include honesty, fairness, equality, dignity, diversity and individual rights.
-In particular, use of biometrics at Port facilities should comply with Resolution No. 3747, establishing the Port's Welcoming Port Policy Directive to increase engagement with, and support for, immigrant and refugee communities. - 7) Justified: Biometric technology at Port facilities should be used only for a clear intended purpose that furthers a specific operational need.
-The Port does not condone biometrics for "mass surveillance" for example, use of facial recognition on large groups of people without a lawful purpose, rather than single-use for travelers.
+- (2) Voluntary: The use of biometrics to identify and validate travelers through port facilities should be voluntary, and reasonable alternatives should be provided for those who do not wish to participate through a convenient "opt-in" process where possible or "opt-out" process if "opt-in" is not possible, except in specific situations authorized by the port or required by federal law such as U.S. Customs and Border Protection's (CBP) entry and exit requirements for non-U.S. citizens.
+Unintended capture of data by biometric technology from those travelers opting out of such biometric data collection, or of any non-travelers or other visitors at the airport, should be prevented; any unintended capture of this data should not be stored. - (3) Private: Data collected by biometric technology at port facilities or by port employees from travelers through port facilities should be stored only if needed, for no longer than required by applicable law or regulations, and should be protected against unauthorized access.
+The port opposes this data being sold or used for commercial purposes unrelated to processing travelers at port facilities without their clear and informed consent.
+Individuals should be provided a process to challenge instances where they feel their rights have been violated. - (4) Equitable: The port opposes discrimination or systemic bias based on religion, age, gender, race, or other demographic identifiers.
+Biometric technology used at port facilities or by port employees should be accurate in identifying people of all backgrounds, and systems should be in place to treat mismatching issues with proper cultural sensitivity and discretion. - (5) Transparent: Use of biometric technology for passenger processing at port facilities should be communicated to visitors and travelers.
+Individuals should be notified about any collection of their biometric data to facilitate travel at port facilities, and how that data may be used, in easily understood terms.
+Reports on the performance and effectiveness of the technology should also be made public to ensure accountability. - (6) Lawful: Use of biometric technology and/or access to associated biometric data collected should comply with all laws, including state and federal privacy and consumer data protection laws and laws prohibiting discrimination or illegal search against individuals or groups. - (7) Ethical: The port and its partners should act ethically when deploying biometric technology or handling biometric data.
+Ethical behavior means actions which respect key moral principles that include privacy, honesty, fairness, equality, dignity, diversity, and individual rights.
+In particular, use of biometrics at port facilities should comply with Resolution No. 3747, establishing the port's Welcoming Port Policy Directive to increase engagement with, and support for, immigrant and refugee communities.